 Tuesday, August 1st, 2017

 We are pleased to announce that we will be hosting the 4th National Conference of People Living with HIV.
-The conference will be held on Saturday 14 October 2017, in Central London.
+The conference will be held on Saturday 14 October 2017, at the Holiday Inn London — Regents Park, Carburton Street, London W1W 5EE.
 This time the conference will bring together up to 200 people living with HIV from across the UK, including the network of Peer Mentors, trained through Positively UK’s Project 100.

 A Steering Group of people living with HIV are leading on the conference programme and key themes ranging from influencing decision makers, what’s new in HIV to peer support, and getting the sex you want.
 A detailed programme will be published shortly.